About the Directory

 Ethnic Enrichment Commission

-We are made up of 66 different countries / cultures that are locally organized.
-We aspire to foster understanding, appreciation and preservation of cultural heritage and coordinate Ethnic programs throughout the metro area.
-We bring our groups together - community events, parades, outreach and our annual Ethnic Festival at Swope Park.
+The Ethnic Enrichment Commission is made up of 66 different locally organized countries and cultures.
+We aspire to foster understanding, appreciation and preservation of cultural heritage and coordinate ethnic programs throughout the metro area.
+We bring groups together at community events, parades, outreach and our annual Ethnic Festival at Swope Park.

 Contact Information: 4600 East 63rd Street Trafficway Kansas City, MO 64130-4629 • 816-513-7553 • email@example.com